insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Gap insurance is a financial safety net for drivers who finance or lease a car.
-It bridges the gap between the vehicle’s actual cash value and the outstanding balance owed on an auto loan or lease if the car is a total loss, such as after an accident or theft.
+Gap insurance acts as a financial safety net for drivers who finance or lease a vehicle, covering the difference between the car’s actual cash value and the remaining loan or lease balance if the car is totaled due to an accident or theft.

 Key Takeaways

-• Many insurers offer gap insurance as an option, typically charging an extra $90 a year, or about $7.50 per month.
+• Many insurers offer gap insurance as an option, typically charging an extra $90 a year.

 • In the event of a total loss, gap insurance will cover the difference between what you owe on your car loan and its actual cash value.